Rat Film

 Rat Film is a 2016 documentary directed by American filmmaker Theo Anthony employing techniques of essay and collage.

+Subject

 The documentary uses rat infestation in Baltimore as a starting point to explore issues of segregation, redlining, poverty, and resource allocation in U.S. cities.

+Premiere and screening

 The film had its world premiere at the 2016 Locarno Film Festival and its U.S. premiere within the 2017 True/False Film Festival, as well as screening at festivals such as the 2017 International Film Festival Rotterdam, the 2017 South by Southwest Film Conference & Festival, and the 2018 Copenhagen International Documentary Festival.

 Rat Film had its television premiere as part of the PBS series Independent Lens on February 26, 2018.

+Nominations

 Rat Film composer Dan Deacon was nominated for Outstanding Achievement in Original Music Score and director Theo Anthony was nominated for Outstanding Achievement in a Debut Feature Film at the 2018 Cinema Eye Honors.